Man United revels in 6-2 win v Leeds, Vardy sinks Tottenham

 HIT FOR SIX

-Scott McTominay looked like one of the Premier League’s top scorers as United swept into an early lead over Leeds.
+Scott McTominay looked like one of the Premier League’s top scorers as Man United swept into an early lead over Leeds.

 Defensive midfielder McTominay — who hadn’t scored in the EPL since March — netted in the second and third minutes after he was left plenty of space to run through the Leeds defense.